 - Chill dough for a least 1-hour before rolling it out.
-(The pie dough can be made 2 month ahead and frozen wrapped well and placed in a airtight container.
+(The pie dough can be made 2 months ahead and frozen wrapped well and placed in an airtight container.
 Thaw overnight in the refrigerator before using)

 Rolling out the dough:

 - Remove the chilled dough from the refrigerator and firmly tap the dough with rolling pin to make the butter in the dough pliable.
 This will make it easier to roll the dough.